wnas/avans/source/_patterns/01-atoms/filter/filter.md

 # filter

-List item with a label and an input.
+a label and an input.